Interdisciplinary Graduate Studies (IGS), individualized option

 “After seeing the overrepresentation of Aboriginal people in Canadian systems, such as the correctional system, welfare and mental-health systems, and then witnessing what was occurring in maternal and reproductive health in India, I recognized the parallels Indigenous women across continents were experiencing in terms of disparities and inequalities,” Leason says.
 “I wanted to understand why.”

 So she applied for graduate school at UBC Okanagan and received funding support from the Canadian Institute of Health Research (CIHR), Kloshe Tillicum, UBCO, INDSPIRE, BC Association of Friendship Centres, and Métis Nation BC.

-Dr. Naomi McPherson, associate professor emeritus (Anthropology) and Leason’s supervisor, describes her as “an exemplary role model for all UBC graduate students, especially for First Nations and Métis students at UBC Okanagan.
+Dr. Naomi McPherson, associate professor emeritus (Anthropology) and Leason’s former supervisor, describes her as “an exemplary role model for all UBC graduate students, especially for First Nations and Métis students at UBC Okanagan.
 Jen is an extremely talented, intelligent, and humane young woman who is already making a difference.”